minhhoccode111/todo-list-top/README.md

 - Add Note project to write notes on different app state(not just Todo project)
 - Implement an efficiency way to do stuffs without loop and loop and loop and forever loop (I mean loop too much!)
 - FIX BRUTALLY LOOP THROUGH EVERY THING
+- Implement a better UI (the current UI is so ugly that even me can't handle it :<)

 ## Live Demos